ROTC Scholarships and Financial Assistance

 In the face of today's growing college costs, Army ROTC offers merit-based scholarships that can help pay tuition and on-campus educational expenses.

-Students who enroll in Army ROTC at college and who also join the National Guard or Army Reserve are eligible for other financial benefits.
+Students who enroll in Army ROTC at LSU and who also join the National Guard or Army Reserve are eligible for other financial benefits.
 For more information, students should contact the Professor of Military Science at the college they plan to attend.

 Veterans who attend college can enroll in Army ROTC and participate in the two-year program.
 Their prior military service could fulfill the requirements for the Basic Course, so they could start ROTC in the Advanced Course.

 In addition to the Veterans Administration benefits to which they are already entitled, veterans in ROTC receive the ROTC monthly stipend of $420 per month each school year with a ROTC scholarship.

 Soldiers who have two years of active duty may be eligible for an Army ROTC scholarship.
 These "Green-to-Gold" scholarships allow selected soldiers to be released from the Army in order to attend college and be commissioned through Army ROTC.

 Interested soldiers should contact the nearest on-campus Army ROTC office or their installation Education Offices for details.

 Army ROTC is traditionally a four-year college program consisting of a two-year Basic Course and a two-year Advanced Course.